celestiaorg/docs/docs/nodes/itn-rpc-node.md

 ## Description

 Run a publicly-available RPC Node (preferraly with seed mode).
-You can follow the instructions [here](https://docs.celestia.org/nodes/consensus-full-node) for running `celestia-app` to provide an RPC endpoint.
+You can follow the instructions [here](https://docs.celestia.org/nodes/full-consensus-node) for running `celestia-app` to provide an RPC endpoint.

 ## Directions

-1. Run a publicly-available RPC node by following the Consensus Full Node tutorial.
+1. Run a publicly-available RPC node by following the Full Consensus Node tutorial.
 2. Provide the IP and port of the available RPC node to the community and ensure the correct ports are open so that the community can use it.